 - One says it is the Japanese transcription of the Chinese la mian (拉麺), a type of soft wheat flour Chinese noodle.

-Introduction of ramen in Japan
+Introduction of Ramen in Japan

 Certainly, during the Shōwa period (1926 to 1989) ramen became very popular in Japan among people who preferred to have dinner outside their homes.
 Back in that time, eating ramen was a special occasion, a moment to distract from the daily routine.

 In Japan, you can taste ramen in a ramen ya, literally “ramen store”.
-(Adding -屋 や to a goods word creates the relative “shop/store” for that word; try it with other words: udon ya うどん屋, hon ya 本屋 bookshop, kutsu ya 靴屋 shoe store.)
+(Adding -屋 や to a goods word creates the relative “shop/store” for that word; try it with other words: udon ya うどん屋, hon ya 本屋 bookshop, kutsu ya 靴屋 shoes store.)